tencent-quantum-lab/3T/README.md

 conda install --file requirements.txt -c pytorch -c conda-forge -c rdkit -c openbabel -c anaconda
 ```

+The conda library versions in `requirements.txt` are provided as reference only.
+If your conda has difficulty in resolving the dependencies simultaneously, you can either install them one by one or simply remove the suggested library version constraints from `requirements.txt`.

 In addition, you need to have GROMACS installed.
 This particular work was done using GROMACS 2021.3 (<b><ins><i>other versions may work as well, but have not been tested</i></ins></b>).
 Download link and installation instructions are available here: <br />
 &ensp;https://manual.gromacs.org/documentation/2021.3/download.html <br />